mahawiki/BackToBasics-Hacktoberfest/cloud-computing/google-cloud/cloud-run-website/TUTORIAL.md

 ## Setup

 All the steps need to be followed in Cloud Shell only.
-First we need to set the default zone and region for the project
+First we need to set the default zone and region for the project &nbsp;
 ```
 gcloud config set compute/region us-central1
 gcloud config set compute/zone us-central1-a